Curves on K3 surfaces: Existence of curves

-for $t\in\PP^1$ general and so that there is a dominant rational map $f_l: Y\dashrightarrow X$ preserving the elliptic fibrations.
-Our aim is now first to find a genus 1 multisection $C$ of $\pi_Y$ of degree $2dl$ and then show $f_l$ maps $C$ birationally onto its image.
+for $t\in\PP^1$ general and so that there is a dominant rational map $f_n: Y\dashrightarrow X$ over $\PP^1$, i.e., preserving the elliptic fibrations.
+Our aim is now first to find a genus 1 multisection $C$ of $\pi_Y$ of degree bounded in terms of $nd$ and then show that $f_n$ maps $C$ birationally onto its image.

-If there is a minimal nef divisor $D$ on $Y$ such that $D F_Y = 2dl$ for a fiber $F_Y$ of $\pi_Y$, we are done from Proposition \ref{prop: integral curves in min nef divisor}.
-Otherwise, from the minimal nef decomposition of Lemma \ref{lem: minimal nef K3} and the minimality of $2dl$, there must exist a $(-2)$-curve $D$ on $Y$ such that $D F_Y = 2dl$.
-Clearly, $D$ and $F_Y$ generate a primitive sublattice $\Lambda$ of $\Pic(Y)$ with $\det(\Lambda)$ even.
-And $D+F_Y$ is obviously big and nef.
-When we deform $Y$ to a general K3 surface with Picard lattice $\Lambda$, there is an integral genus 1 curve in $|D+F_Y|$.
-Then by considering the deformation of these genus 1 curves over a two-dimensional family of K3 surfaces as in the proof of Theorem \ref{thm: elliptic curve non-primitive class}, we can show that there is an integral genus 1 curve in $|D + F_Y|$ on $Y$.
+If there is a minimal nef divisor $D$ on $Y$ such that $D F_Y = nd$ for a fibre $F_Y$ of $\pi_Y$, then we obtain the required genus 1 curve from Proposition \ref{prop: integral curves in min nef divisor}.
+Otherwise, from the minimal nef decomposition of Lemma \ref{lem: minimal nef K3} and the fact that $nd$ is the minimal multisection fibre-degree of $Y$, there must exist a $(-2)$-curve $D$ on $Y$ such that $D F_Y = nd$.
+Clearly, $D$ and $F_Y$ generate a primitive sublattice $\Lambda$ of $\Pic(Y)$ and both $D+F_Y$ and $2D+F_Y$ are big and nef as long as $nd \ge 5$.
+When we deform $Y$ to a general K3 surface with Picard lattice $\Lambda$, there is an integral genus 1 curve in $|2D+F_Y|$ from Theorem \ref{thm: appendix}.(A3) applied to $(D+F_Y)+D$ for $n$ sufficiently large.
+Consider now the deformations of this genus 1 curve over a two-dimensional family of K3 surfaces as in the proof of Theorem \ref{thm: elliptic curve non-primitive class}, where the very general member has Picard rank one.
+If the degeneration of this curve to $Y$ is integral then we are done.
+Otherwise, exactly as in the final step of Theorem \ref{thm: elliptic curve non-primitive class}, the locus in the family of curves where the fibres split into reducible curves is divisorial.
+The curve must split into a sum $\Gamma+E$ on $Y$, of class $2D+F_Y$, where $\Gamma$ is an integral geometric genus one curve and $E$ is a sum of rational curves.
+If $\Gamma$ is a multisection of $\pi_Y$, then we are done as we proceed to the next step with the curve $\Gamma$ itself.
+If not, then as it is integral, $\Gamma$ must be a fibre.
+Hence $E=2D$ implying that $\Gamma,E$ span the same lattice as $D,F_Y$, so the same argument as in the proof of Theorem \ref{thm: elliptic curve non-primitive class} gives a contradiction.